 The process.
-Students should call (850) 645-0852 to schedule an appointment with an ACE instructor.
+Students should call (850) 645-0852 or visit Campus Connect to schedule an appointment with an ACE instructor.
 Depending on your topic of interest, the instructor may assign "homework" to be completed before the appointment.
 Then the instructor and student will work together to create an action plan based on the student's particular needs and interests.

 Additional academic support.
 Students who want individualized support beyond an ACE Personal Academic Consultation should contact FSU's Adult Learning Evaluation Center (ALEC).
 ALEC offers weekly academic coaching sessions and ADHD coaching.